tjingboem/CS7_Manual/doc/docs/sco-parameter-fields.md

 # Parameter Fields

 The standard numeric score consists of lines where each line represents a single statement.
-Each statement begins with a character denoting the type of statement, followed by a number of parameters which specify this statement.
+Each statement begins with a character denoting the type of statement, followed by a number of parameters specifying this statement.
 Parameters are separated by spaces or tabs.
 The parameter fields (p-fields) are numbered and abbreviated as *p1, p2, p3, ...*

 | Char | p1 | p2 | p3 | p4 | p5 | p6 | Type of statement |
 | ---- | -- | -- | -- | -- | -- | -- | -- |